 You can record the word storm on a piece of paper or a whiteboard or by using this online word storm tool to create a visual map -- which you can save, export, and send to the team after the meeting.

-Finally, another word game you could try is coming up with what Creative Bloq calls "essence words:" Words that capture the spirit, personality, and message you're trying to put across -- even if they seem crazy.
+Finally, another word game you could try is coming up with what Creative Bloq calls "essence words": Words that capture the spirit, personality, and message you're trying to put across -- even if they seem crazy.
 You might find that it helps spark other ideas down the line.

 4) Create a mood board.

-Combining imagery, color, and visual-spatial arrangements can help surface emotions and feelings will spark fresh, new ideas.
+Combining imagery, color, and visual-spatial arrangements can help surface emotions and feelings that will spark fresh, new ideas.
 It's also been proven to significantly improve information recall in comparison to more conventional methods of learning.